corbett-lab/corbett-lab.github.io/Research Interests/README.md

 ---
 # Research Interests

 Research in the lab focuses on a broad range of questions in evolutionary genomics.
-Much of our work is at the interface of genomics, evolutionary biology, computer science and statistics.
+Much of our work is at the interface of genomics, evolutionary biology, statistics and computer science.
+We are always looking for new fun problems and a few of our recent research thrusts are below.

 ## SARS-CoV-2 Phylogenomics